gep13/gep13/input/blog/trip-to-edmonton-with-lynn.md

 Title: Trip to Edmonton with Lynn
 Published: 6/8/2008
 Tags:
-- Calgary
+- calgary
-- Edmonton
+- edmonton
-- Lynn
+- lynn
-- Mustang
+- mustang
 ---

 Today me and Lynn headed up to Edmonton to check out the West Edmonton Mall.
 The mall itself was absolutely massive!!
 I haven't been to anything like it in the UK, it quite simply has everything!!
 Shops (probably 2-3 of each kind), Ice Skating, Swimming Pool, Roller-Coasters, Food Stalls, Sea Lion shows, everything.
 You can check out some pictures of the trip below: